EECS Student Organizations

 The members of FSAE design, fabricate, and compete with small formula-style race cars against other colleges from around the world.
 The FSAE set of rules is in place to test our engineering skills and creativity.
 During the competition the vehicles are judged in four different categories: static inspection, engineering design, solo performance trials, and high-performance track endurance.
 The event takes place at the Pontiac Silverdome in Pontiac, Michigan every second week in May.

 131 Hesse Hall, swe.berkeley@gmail

-SWE is composed of over 150 women and men, undergraduates and graduates, from engineering, math, and science fields.
+Society of Women Engineers is a national nonprofit organization.
+Its objective is to encourage and empower women to reach their full potential as engineers.
+SWE strives to highlight the achievements and contributions of women as leaders and engineers.
+It is composed of women and men, undergraduates and graduates, from engineering, math, and science fields.
 They have career guidance programs, social activities, community service, workshops, and outreach programs.
 They usually offer new events every semester.

 Theta Tau is a professional co-ed engineering fraternity.
 The purpose of Theta Tau is to develop and maintain a high standard of professional interest among its members, and to unite them in a strong bond of fraternal fellowship.
 We do this by holding many social, professional development, and community service events each semester.